 Every community is an island, belonging to a global archipelago.

-By holding space for island voices and narratives, we hope to foster greater awareness and solidarity around the issues that coastal communities face and the shared culture that they belong to, so that together we can begin to imagine the possibility of an interdependent world and a global archipelago.
+Over the course of three years, we have staged workshops with various groups in our community as well as around the Philippines.
+Our workshop program, Paaralang Kapuluan (Archipelago School), builds on the growing network of artists, scientists, and educators working on ecological issues in our coastal town.
+By holding space for island voices and narratives, we hope to foster greater awareness and solidarity around the issues that coastal communities face and the shared culture that we belong to, so that together we can begin to imagine the possibility of an interdependent world and a global archipelago.

 What does it mean to think, create, and relate as an archipelago?